Attempting to sign in to Adobe products, services, or mobile apps with a Federated ID (SSO) results in one of the following error messages.

 How to resolve:

-- Verify the dashboard configuration for the user: user information and product configuration.
+- Verify the dashboard configuration for the user: user information and product profile.

 - Run a SAML trace and validate that the information being sent matches the dashboard, and then correct any inconsistencies.